arcticengine/arctic/README.md

 Arctic Engine has been tested only on Raspberry Pi 3 model B so far.

-If you experience low sound quality on built-in audio output, un /boot/config.txt add the following line:
+If you experience low sound quality on built-in audio output, in /boot/config.txt add the following line:
 ```
 audio_pwm_mode=2
 ```